dchagasteles/ethereum-development/README.md

-# Sodlity-tutorail
+# Learning Solidity
+Solidity is a statically typed, contract-oriented, high-level language for implement smart contracts on the Ethereum platform.

-this is a smart contract development tutorial for Alis and David.
+This is a code-focused tutorial with detailed explanations and example codes.

-codes in /contracts folder are explaining about the solidity development.
+### Background
+I started this repo for my friends who just started solidity development.
+But if you have experience with software development, you will be able to understand this easily.